kbhedi715881/notes/README.md

 # 2023-12-07
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary.

+# 2023-12-08
+- "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potential bugs.
+It's important to first focus on writing clear, readable, and functional code before worrying about optimization.